MSLNZ/msl-nlf/docs/32vs64bit.rst

     =========================================================  ===============================================
-    Can be used in both 32- and 64-bit versions of Python      Can only be used in 64-bit Python When used in 64-bit Python, the fit will take longer [#]_  There is no performance overhead Delphi uses 10 bytes for the floating-point type           Delphi uses 8 bytes for the floating-point type Limited to 4GB RAM                                         Can access more than 4GB RAM
+    Can be used in both 32- and 64-bit versions of Python      Can only be used in 64-bit Python When used in 64-bit Python, the fit will take longer [#]_  There is no performance overhead Limited to 4GB RAM                                         Can access more than 4GB RAM
     =========================================================  ===============================================